Ruka-CFW/rk3128-cfw/doc/install.md

 **This document is available in [ [en](install.md) | [es](install_es.md) | [it](install_it.md) ]**

 ------
+**DO NOT FLASH UNTIL FURTHER NEWS**
+* There is a new version of the board that is not compatible and we are WOI*
+* We will update here *
 # Ruka Custom Firmware Installation Guide

 **DISCLAIMER:**